 Get some exercise every day.
 Walking 30 to 45 minutes a day.
 It will help with your

 constipation.
-It will also improve your mood and your fitness level, too.
+It will also improve your mood and your fitness level.

 Ask your healthcare provider if any of the medicines you’re taking might be causing

-In rare instances, constipation may be due to a serious problem, such as colon cancer,
+In rare cases, constipation may be from a serious problem, such as colon cancer.
+This

 More eating tips for better digestion